Solar Panel and Door-to-Door Sales Scams

 Reach out to our office for a free consultation if you have any of the following issues:

-- You think your contract does not contain a three day right to cancel,
+- You think your contract does not contain the appropriate right to cancel,

-- If the product you purchased is not working or was not installed,
+- The product you purchased is not working or was not installed,

-- If you did not receive the goods or services to which you think you were entitled,
+- You did not receive the goods or services to which you think you were entitled,

-- If negotiations took place in a language different than the written contract,
+- Negotiations took place in a language different than the written contract,

 - Anything about the transaction seems amiss.